Given The Function Graphed Below Evaluate The Definite Integrals

 Conclusion

 Evaluating definite integrals from a graph involves a combination of geometric understanding and careful calculation.
-By breaking down the region under the curve into simpler shapes, you can determine the signed area and thus evaluate the integral.
+But by breaking down the region under the curve into simpler shapes, you can determine the signed area and thus evaluate the integral.
 Remember to pay attention to the signs of the areas, correctly identify the shapes, and use the appropriate formulas.
 This approach provides a valuable visual and intuitive understanding of definite integrals, complementing the analytical methods provided by the Fundamental Theorem of Calculus.
 With practice, you'll become proficient at evaluating definite integrals from graphs and applying this skill to solve a wide range of problems in mathematics, science, and engineering.
 Mastering this technique allows you to visualize and quantify the accumulation of a function's effects over a specified interval, opening up a deeper understanding of calculus and its applications.